 M.Sc. degree at either the University of British Columbia or Simon

-Applications are closed for the September 1, 2013.
+Applications for this program are now closed for 2014.
 If you have any questions, please contact

 If you are not accepted into this scholarship program,